shahab-sarmashghi/RESPECT/README.md

 idea about how long the genome is, you can run RESPECT once, and see what is the estimate of coverage.
 If it's large, you can downsample based on the first estimate and run RESPECT again.
 If the genome length estimate is stable (close to the first estimate) you can stop.
-Otherwise, you need to repeat this process until the target coverage range is acheived.
+Otherwise, you might need to repeat this process until the target coverage range is acheived.

 [1]: https://doi.org/10.1371/journal.pcbi.1009449